aurakei/Birds-/README.md

 # Birds-

-a birds app created with react and node js.
+A birds app created with react and node js.

-api from rapid api
+Api from rapid api